If you are looking for a beginner calisthenics workout, then you are in the right place.

-Legs muscles are used to a lot of strain.
+The muscles of your legs are used to a lot of work.

-They've been holding and moving around the entire weight of your body for dozens of years by now.
+They've been holding and moving around the entire weight of your body for quite some years now.

-Even if you do 3 sets of 50 squats that doesn’t mean that your leg muscles will get bigger.
+Even if you do 3 sets of 50 squats it doesn’t mean your leg muscles will get bigger.

 And even if they do, wouldn’t it be easier to just add a couple weight plates and do less reps?

-That is time efficient and also more hypertrophy-oriented.
+That is time efficient and also more hypertrophy-oriented*, rather than endurance oriented.